LMS Metal Detecting

 Do not trespass; always respect private property and do no metal detecting without the owner's permission.

-Never do anything that might contaminate wells, creeks or other water supplies.
+Never do anything that might contaminate wells, creeks, or other water supplies.

-Respect the country code, leave gates as they are found, do not damage crops, never deliberately disturb wild or domestic animals.
+Respect the country code, leave gates as they are found, do not damage crops, and never deliberately disturb wild or domestic animals.

 Never litter, always gather or collect any trash or debris you create or find.